 School Vacation Dates

 In order to avoid massive traffic jams, German schools in the 16 states have a staggered vacation (Ferien) schedule that rotates each year.
 One year schools in Berlin may begin their summer vacation in June, while those in Bavaria begin in July.
-Another year it may be the reverse.
 There is even a website where you can find a state-by-state Schulferien guide for the next several years.

 No Substitute Teachers